Nature and Nourishment

 Clients work with me in different ways depending on their needs, scope, and how involved they want to be.

-Consulting for planning, site evaluation, and long-term strategy
+Consulting for garden-scale planning, site evaluation, and long-term strategy

 Design for edible gardens, kitchen gardens, and ecological landscapes